 Pull out pantries are wonderful because they allow you to see everything at once without having to shuffle items around and put less strain on your knees and back.
 They also make great spaces to store your portable appliances like blenders, IntantPot, slow cookers, and the like.

 2. Place your microwave at or below counter height.

-Whether you have a freestanding or build in microwave, having it counter height or below is easier on your back and shoulders.
-If you don’t want to sacrifice counter space create a space for your microwave in a base cabinet.
-It’s easier to set a heavy plate below you that to lift it above your shoulders.
+Whether you have a freestanding or built-in microwave, having it counter height or below is easier on your back and shoulders.
+If you don’t want to sacrifice counter space create a place for your microwave in a base cabinet.
+It’s easier to set a heavy plate below you than to lift it above your shoulders.
 Spills are also less likely when removing hot food from the microwave at counter height or below.

 3. Make corner cabinets accessible.

 Corner cabinets provide quite a bit of storage but can be difficult to access.
 The bend-reach-lift motion can also be difficult for people with back problems, so let’s minimize that!
 When adding corner cabinets, consider an option that will reduce the need to bend over/reach and dig.
 A traditional Lazy Susan is a good option, but we would also recommend drawers or shelves that slide out.